Here are some Frequently Asked Questions about the blog.

 That said, writing about the contract in The Hobbit was too good to pass up.

 Q: So why comic books in particular?

 A: There are two reasons.
-First, they’re fun.
-That should be enough right there.
-But second, the main comic book multiverses—the DC and Marvel continuities especially—have been around for almost a century at this point and have been worked on by hundreds of people creating thousands of stories.
+First, they’re fun!
+But second, the main comic book multiverses—DC and Marvel—have been around for almost a century and have been worked on by hundreds of people creating thousands of stories.
 This has resulted in settings remarkable both for their depth and their breadth, making them natural candidates for a treatment like this.
 They are also cultural touchstones which permit a wide variety of readers to immediately engage.
-Many other works are less recognizable or don’t offer enough source material to work with, but we may occasionally branch out and discuss other fictional settings.
+Many other works are less recognizable or don’t offer enough source material to work with, but I may occasionally branch out and discuss other fictional settings.